Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 351 }};
 ```
 As shown in the above code,
-*genMacroop* function retrieves macroop class
+*genMacroop* function (line 340) retrieves
-associated with a name of macroop
+macroop class definition associated with a name of macroop.
-and invokes *getDeclaration & getDefinition* functions.
+After that,
+it invokes *getDeclaration* and *getDefinition* functions
+through the retrieved macrop.
 Those two functions are defined in the X86Macroop class.

 ###templates are used to generate classes automatically